mitali-mathur/mitali-mathur.github.io/_posts/2023-08-11-first-year-reflections.md

 ---
 layout: post
-title: Flourishing in the First Year
+title: I. Flourishing in the First Year - Reflections
-date: 2023-08-12
+date: 2023-08-11
-description: A practical guide to completing the First Year of an Econ PhD program from the organizationally obsessed
+description: Part I in my series about the first year of an econ PhD where I reflect on my academic and social experience
 tags:
 categories:
 giscus_comments: false